Neuro-Spectral Architectures for Causal Physics-Informed Networks: Experiments

-\method{} is trained for 200 steps using $201\times201$ components over $101$ time steps, with a vector field near the solution of the heat equation.
+\method{} is trained for 200 steps using $201\times201$ components over $201$ time steps, with a vector field initialized near the solution of the corresponding heat equation.
 The baseline models are trained for 20,000 steps, using 10,000 collocation points for the PDE, 1,000 for the initial condition, and 500 for the boundary condition.

 We conducted an additional experiment on Burgers' equation to assess our method’s ability to extrapolate the approximated solution in time beyond its training interval.
 All models were trained on the interval $[0,1]$ and then evaluated on the extended interval $[0,2]$.
 We analyzed performance in successive time instants, quantifying how prediction accuracy degrades as the time gets further from the training region.
-Because our method integrates a learned vector field over time, we expect it to extrapolate smoothly into future time rather than exhibit the localized overfitting often observed in standard MLP-based architectures.
-The results can be seen in Fig. \ref{fig:burgers2d_L2}
+Because our method integrates a learned vector field over time, we expected it to extrapolate smoothly into future time, rather than exhibit the localized overfitting often observed in standard MLP-based architectures.
+The results shown in \autoref{fig:burgers2d_L2} confirm our expectations.